-BCOM uses a holistically driven admissions process whereby applicants are assessed in several different areas including academic and non-academic characteristics.
-The BCOM admissions process has been developed in an attempt to identify characteristics that are aligned with the BCOM mission.
-The admissions policy can be found on the BCOM website at:
+The Burrell College of Osteopathic Medicine uses a holistically driven admissions process whereby applicants are assessed in several different areas including academic and non-academic characteristics.
+The College's admissions process has been developed in an attempt to identify characteristics that are aligned with its mission.
+The admissions policy can be found on our website at:

-Prior to an applicant beginning the admissions process, the following minimum prerequisite requirements must be met:
+Prior to beginning the admissions process, applicants will be pre-screened for the following minimum requirements:

-- A completed baccalaureate degree from an accredited college or university prior to date of matriculation into BCOM. - Overall science grade point average (GPA) of 3.0 (on a 4.0 scale). - A 493 or higher with no subsections lower than the 15th percentile on the Medical College Admission Test (MCAT).
-Scores older than three years prior to July of the year of matriculation will not be considered. - Applicants may obtain information about the MCAT through: - www.aamc.org

-Association of American Medical Colleges Medical College Admission Test 2450 N St., NW Washington, DC 20037 (202) 828-0690
+- Cumulative science grade point average (GPA) of 3.0 (on a 4.0 scale). - A 493 or higher with no subsections lower than the 15th percentile on the Medical College Admission Test (MCAT).
+Scores older than three years prior to July of the year of matriculation will not be considered. - Applicants may obtain information about the MCAT through: - www.aamc.org - Association of American Medical Colleges Medical College Admission Test 2450 N St., NW Washington, DC 20037 (202) 828-0690 Email: mcat@aamc.org

-Email: mcat@aamc.org